 Operational Support Manager

-Romi provides the day to day operational support for the Complex Discharge Team, including the facilitation of MDT’s when and where required, and is the ‘Single Point of Contact’ for complex discharge.
+Claire provides the day-to-day operational support for the Complex Discharge Team, including the facilitation of MDT’s when and where required.

-Mark is a dual qualified nurse/social worker and can provide support around early help assessments (EHAT), social care referrals and Continuing Care eligibility checklists and assessments for those children who are likely to require a care package to live safely at home. [email protected]
+Jennie is a qualified nurse and can provide support around early help Assessments, social care referrals and Continuing Care eligibility checklists and assessments for those children who are likely to require a care package to live safely at home. [email protected]

 Nicola provides the day to day Administration support for the Complex Care Support Team, she also plays a key role in MDT’s and financial funding for our inpatients. [email protected]

 Nicola Hughes – Admin Clerk

 Carol Rowlands – Head of Nursing Community and Mental Health Division and

 Dr. Jane Ratcliffe – Consultant Paediatrician and Acting Medical Lead.